 Overall, how has your experience in the Army been this far?

 First of all, the Army seems to be very time-intensive.
 It is also a stressful occupation because of limited predictability and prolonged periods of time away from family.
 It is also extremely rewarding, challenging, and gives me a sense of purpose that I’m not sure I could find in any other career field.
 I’ve had some of the best experiences of my life in the Army.
 I’ve traveled to various countries, jumped out of airplanes and rappelled out of a helicopter.
 In addition, I’ve driven tanks, used all types of weapons and have met and worked with the most interesting and wonderful people, including seniors, peers, and subordinates.
 Leading a platoon in Afghanistan is what I am most proud of.
 I have no real regrets about my experiences so far and consider myself very blessed to have taken the path I did.

 Thank you for taking the time to share your thoughts with us today Ben.
 We appreciate your sacrifices and for helping to defend this great nation.
 God’s riches blessing upon you, and all those in our armed forces.

-(As of this writing, Ben is a 1st.
-Lieutenant in the United States Army)
+(Ben is currently serving as a Captain in the United States Army)